DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Static_Part1.md

 PRIVATE IPv4 ADDRESSES (RFC 1918)

-- IPv4 doesn’t provide enough ADDRESSES for all DEVICES that need an IP ADDRESS in the modern world
+- IPv4 doesn’t provide enough addresses for all devices that need an IP address in the modern world
 - The long-term solution is to switch to IPv6
-- There are THREE MAIN short-term solutions:
+- There are three main short-term solutions:
     - CIDR
     - PRIVATE IPv4 ADDRESS
     - NAT
-- RFC 1918 specifies the following IPv4 ADDRESS RANGES as PRIVATE:
+- RFC 1918 specifies the following IPv4 address ranges as PRIVATE:

     ```
     10.0.0.0 /8       (10.0.0.0 to 10.255.255.255)             CLASS A